yochaigal/cairn/wip/2e/naming-procedures.md

 - Roll on the [Names Formula](#poi-names-formula) table for each POI.
 - Roll on the [Adjectives](#adjectives) and [Nouns](#nouns) tables where appropriate.
 - To roll **1d100**, roll **2d10**, using one die for the tens place, and one die for the ones place.
-- Proper Nouns can be added to or even replace parts of a name, e.g. **Bruna's Ugly Gulch**.

 > To name regions based on Terrain, swap out "POI" with the terrain type, and consult the [Terrain Synonyms](#terrain-synonyms) table for inspiration.